As a volunteer, you are the key to the success of the Kauai Humane Society, and the achievement of our mission to help homeless animals.

 In addition to attending an orientation, we ask all volunteers to:

-- Attend a 2 hour following hands-on training.
+- Attend a 1 hour hands-on training.
 Additional training may be required for some positions.

 - Sign a waiver, code of ethics and photo release.